· · ·

 Add vegetables to the chicken

 Add in bouillon cubes, chopped celery, sliced carrots, and minced onion.
-Season with dried oregano and parsley, kosher salt, and freshly ground black pepper.
+Season with parsley, dried oregano, kosher salt, and freshly ground black pepper.
 Cook on medium heat for 20-25 minutes until chicken is cooked through, stirring occasionally.

 Remove chicken from broth and set aside to cool.